Chalarangelo/30-seconds-of-css/snippets/zebra-striped.md

 #### Explanation

-1. Use `:nth-child(odd)` or `:nth-child(even)` CSS pseudo-class to apply different background color that match elements based on their position in a group of siblings.
+1. Use the `:nth-child(odd)` or `:nth-child(even)` pseudo-class to apply a different background color to elements that match based on their position in a group of siblings.

 Note that you can use it to apply different styles to other HTML elements like div, tr, p, ol, etc.